ahoffer/imageresize/README.md

 Each of these resolutions is called a "resolution level."
 Typically, five decomposition levels are used, which results in six resolution levels, all related by a factor of two.

+#### Factoid
+"j2k" for a codestream file. "jp2" for the base file format. "jpx" for the extended file format.